mala-project/mala/docs/source/about/overview.rst

 principle be used with all electronic structure methods that calculate the total energy and atomic forces given atomic positions as input.
-Building these surrogate models requires preprocessing :doc:`preprocessing <preprocessing>` of the data, training of a :doc:`neural network <neuralnetworks>` and :doc:`postprocessing <postprocessing>` of the results.
+Building these surrogate models requires preprocessing preprocessing of the data, training of a neural networks and postprocessing of the results.
 MALA is designed for the investigation of systems at non-zero temperatures and operates in a "per-grid-point" manner, meaning that every grid point of a simulation cell is passed through the network individually.